This post may contain affiliate links, view our disclosure.

 • Apple cider vinegar – for tart flavor

-• Pure maple syrup – I like the smoky sweetness that maple adds; you can also use honey
+• Pure maple syrup – maple syrup adds a smoky sweetness, but you can also use honey

 • Freshly-grated ginger – this makes the dressing pop